kkieffer/jEmojiTable/README.md

 	OpenMojiFont.load();

-Set your table row height appropriately based on the font size you use (see example)
+Set your table row height appropriately based on the font size you use (see example).

+Note: there is no support for color emojis.
+Java renders only vector fonts.

 ## Example